-Under section 504, federal regulations define the District's obligation to provide a FAPE differently than under the IDEA.
-Districts must provide "regular or special education and related aids and services that (i) are designed to meet individual educational needs of [persons with disabilities] as adequately as the needs of [non-disabled] persons are met and (ii) are based upon adherence to procedures that satisfy" the procedural requirements of section 504.
+Under section 504, federal regulations define the LEA's obligation to provide a FAPE differently than under the IDEA.
+LEAs must provide "regular or special education and related aids and services that (i) are designed to meet individual educational needs of [persons with disabilities] as adequately as the needs of [non-disabled] persons are met and (ii) are based upon adherence to procedures that satisfy" the procedural requirements of section 504.
 34 C.F.R. §104.33(b)(1).

 Applying these standards to the above findings and the record as a whole, I conclude that the Charter failed to provide Student with a FAPE in the 2016-2017 and 2017-2018 school years.
-The evidence is preponderant that the Charter ignored its most fundamental procedural responsibilities to Student by failing to provide Student with a timely re-evaluation and failing to offer an IEP to Student during the entirety of both of those years.
-Moreover, the evidence is preponderant that, having placed Student in the School and paid for it for one school year, the Charter then ignored Student's needs.
+The evidence is preponderant that, during those years, the Charter ignored its most fundamental procedural responsibilities to Student by failing to provide Student with a timely re-evaluation and failing to offer an IEP to Student during the entirety of both of those years.
+Moreover, the evidence is preponderant that, having placed Student in the School and paid for it for part of one school year, the Charter thereafter ignored Student's needs.
 In the next two school years, the Charter defaulted on its IDEA-based and section 504-based FAPE obligation to pay for Student's placement.
-Fortunately, the School exercised forbearance until recently, but that forbearance must end, and this threatens not only Student's educational progress but also Student's social and emotional wellbeing.
-Therefore, the Charter not only violated its procedural responsibilities but also deprived Student of FAPE.
+Fortunately, the School exercised forbearance until recently, but it makes clear that it cannot deliver services to Student for free.
+It must expel Student if tuition is not paid.
+This threatens Student's educational progress, especially Student's significant improvement in classroom behavior6, a fundamental skill that makes possible all access to Student's curriculum.
+Therefore, the Charter not only has violated its procedural responsibilities but also has deprived Student of FAPE.

-There is no question that the Charter failed to re-evaluate Student within two years, as required for all children classified with Intellectual Disability under the state regulation that implements the IDEA in Pennsylvania, 22 Pa.
+The evidence is preponderant that the Charter failed to re-evaluate Student within two years, as required for all children classified with Intellectual Disability under the state regulation that implements the IDEA in Pennsylvania, 22 Pa.
 Code §711.22(c)(children with mental retardation must be re-evaluated every two years).
-Moreover there is no question that the Charter failed to either offer an IEP team meeting to develop its own IEP or participate in the private IEP meetings conducted by the School every year.
-Thus, the Charter failed in multiple ways to comply with its basic procedural obligations under the IDEA.
+Moreover the evidence is preponderant that the Charter failed to either offer an IEP team meeting to develop its own IEP or participate in the private IEP